irods/irods/manual.rst

 Mutual authentication between servers is always on across Federations.

-If you want, you can also scramble the SIDs in the server.config file.
+If you want, you can also scramble the SIDs in the /etc/irods/server.config file.
 Use the 'iadmin spass' to scramble and enter the key used in the server.config file:

   SIDKey 456